or-yam/docs/docs/services/blog-front/README.md

 You can also create your own theme.
 See [customization docs](https://docs.greenpress.info/guide/customize.html) to learn more.

 You can set the path to your desired theme.
-It can be done by either using only the theme's prefix (checked by the blog front), or either by using the relative path to the theme (mostly used for external/customized themes).
+It can be done by either using only the theme's name (checked by the blog front), or either by using the full path to the theme's folder (mostly used for external/customized themes).

 **Set by environment variable: `FRONT_THEME`**

-### Prefix Check
+### Theme name
 ```js
 module.exports = {
 	services: {